 Biomass fuel and fiber

-Extensive research work has been done in Europe and England regarding the use of Miscanthus as a biomass fuel or fiber source (Jones and Walsh, 2001).
+Extensive research work has been done on the use of Miscanthus as a biomass fuel or fiber source (Jones and Walsh, 2001).
 Twenty tons of dry Miscanthus are equal to 12 tons of coal; and 30 tons are equal to 12,000 liters of oil (Nixon and Bullard, 2001).
 Bullard concluded that Miscanthus has potential for some uses as a fiber (2001).
 Biomass economic viability for Miscanthus would require tax credit or subsidy for yields of less than 18 t ha-1.
 Miscanthus is considered to be a neutral fuel in regard to greenhouse gas emission due to its use of CO2 during photosynthesis (Santos Oliveria, 2001).
 Miscanthus plantations had a higher number of mammals, birds, beetles, and spiders when compared to Zea mays and Phragmites australis, indicating a higher ecological value (Santos Oliveria, 2001).

 Reviews of Miscanthus